franzzfher/peek/README.md

 >
 > **Constraint:** Ensure the query handles the 'future gap'—do not calculate churn for recent months where the full 90-day window has not yet elapsed."

-**How I Validated the Output (Trust but Verify):**
+**How I Validated the Output:**
-I did not blindly run the code.
+I did not blindly run everything.
 I performed the following validation checks:
 1.  **Logic "Smell Test":** I checked the `WHERE` clause to ensure it included the specific logic `activity_month < DATE_SUB(CURRENT_DATE(), INTERVAL 4 MONTH)`.
 Without this manual check, the AI might have returned a query showing "100% churn" for the current month, which is technically correct code but **analytically false**.
 2.  **Definition Verification:** I verified that the AI used my strict definition of "Active" (`status='Complete'`) in the `JOIN` conditions, rather than just counting *any* row in the `orders` table (which would incorrectly include returns or cancelled orders).
 3.  **Syntax check:** I reviewed the `DATE_TRUNC` and `INTERVAL` functions to ensure they matched BigQuery's specific dialect, as LLMs sometimes default to PostgreSQL syntax.